SavAct/TokenSale/README.md

 - All from the last remaining **100 SAVACT** will be given to the last payer as gift, to settle rounding differences.
 - Steps marked in RAM by 0.1%, 1% 10%, 20% and 100%.
 Can be used to pay out a bonus to the biggest participant until the respective step.

-# Licence
+# License
-The whole project is open source and free to use, see MIT licence.
+The whole project is open source and free to use, see MIT license.
 Feel free to suggest improvements.